Ge-eez/Driveway-Pro-Webapp/README.md

 # Driveway-Pro-Webapp

+PS: Please refer to helper.md file in the root directory if you need an assistance using the system

 This is a webapp connecting parking service providers and drivers.
 It has originated from our Android class project.
 And it's for Web Developemnt I final project.

 Well, we know it has so many bugs and issues but we're doing our best to fix them and finish ASAP.